The Non-cutoff Boltzmann Equation in Bounded Domains

 We add such a cutoff function in order to automatically obtain the $L^\infty$ upper bound.
-To solve this equation \eqref{sec1Maxell2}, we let $\vpi>0$ be a small constant and $S:X\to X$ be the solution operator of equation:
+To solve this equation \eqref{sec1Maxell2}, we let $\vpi>0$ be any small constant and $S:X\to X$ be the solution operator of equation:

 That is, for any $\psi\in X$, we set $S\psi = f$.
 Here $X$ is the normed space defined by